CrowdFUNding-Base/SC/README.md

    forge test
    ```

-   If all tests pass ✅, you're ready to go!
+   If all tests pass, you're ready to go!

 ---

-## ⚙️ Environment Setup
+## Environment Setup

 Create a `.env` file in the root directory with the following variables: